0xHenry0xHenry

 JetPack 6.1 wouldn't even flash successfully on my hardware.
 JetPack 6.2.0 flashed fine but ZED Link wouldn't install properly — dependency conflicts with the L4T version.

-JetPack 6.2.1 is the one where everything aligns: the L4T kernel version (36.4.0) matches what ZED Link expects, the GMSL2 driver loads correctly, and i2cdetect finally shows something.
+JetPack 6.2.1 is the one where everything aligns: the L4T kernel version (36.4.0) matches what ZED Link expects, ZED SDK 5.2.1 installs cleanly, the GMSL2 driver loads correctly, and i2cdetect finally shows something.

 Week 4: It Works